ayush-programer/tutorials/cpp/README.md

 }
 ```

-Latter function definition is useful as an optimization hack, and is usually paired up with the former definition, as an overloaded function.
+Note: Latter function definition is useful as an optimization hack, and is usually paired up with the former definition, as an overloaded function.

+### Casting

+You can cast an `lvalue` to an `rvalue` by using `std::move` (include `utility`).
+You can perform only two actions on moved-from object (the `lvalue` we casted from): reassign it or destroy it.

 ## Keywords and identifiers